 Q: Do all fees need to be paid at once?

 A: No, there is an option to register and pay in installments.
-You can pay half when completing the registration and pay the second half a month later, and your unit account will still be credited with $20.
+You can pay half when completing the registration and pay the second half a month later, and your unit account will still be credited with $20, as long as you are paid in full by October 31.

 Q: What if I can’t pay all of my yearly program registration/renewal fee?